 Phones aren’t nearly as durable as they once were.
 You’ll most likely pick up a fancy glass sandwich that could shatter in seconds the next time you upgrade your device.
 Above all else, that means you’ll need a case.
 The last thing you want to do is bust a thousand-dollar device after just a few days.
 Luckily, you don’t need a costly model — there are plenty of reasonably priced and stylish cases out there.
 Caseology is one such case maker.
-Here is everything you need to know!
+Here is everything you need to know about Caseology cases.

 Why choose a Caseology case?

 Unlike Supcase or Otterbox, which exist to provide protection regardless of bulk, Caseology lets you add some style to your phone.
 Even though some of Caseology’s cases may not look ready to take a beating, every model comes with a MIL-STD 810G-516.7 certification.
 No, it’s not a typo; Caseology puts its cases through even more stringent testing than most other manufacturers.
 Essentially, the 516.7 certification adds even more shock resistance to your phone case.

-Caseology offers just about a dozen different cases.
-However, you’ll only get access to the full range if you’re carrying an iPhone.
+Caseology offers a variety of different styles of cases.
+However, you’ll only get access to the full range if you carry an iPhone.
 Android users are limited to a few of the most popular models, and only if you have a reasonably new flagship device.
 However, whether you have one case to choose from or a dozen, Caseology won’t break the bank.
 Most offerings will run you between $20 and $30.

 Caseology is a relatively young case maker compared to the likes of Otterbox.
 It’s only been around for a few years, but the brand itself is in good hands.
-In fact, Caseology is a subsidiary of Spigen, one of the most trusted names in cases.
+Caseology is a subsidiary of Spigen, one of the most trusted names in cases.
 Unlike Spigen, which offers fairly sober designs mostly limited to black, Caseology cases come in a much wider variety of colors, styles, and designs.
 However, they have the same great quality, making them an excellent choice for just about anyone.

 What kind of Caseology case do I need?